SoftUni-Internal/interactive-content/EN/00-Data-Types-and-Variables/01-Data-Types.md

 In the example above we declare an `int` variable named `count`, when we need that variable we can assign a value to it.

-Here we gave that variable the value of `5`.
+The `count` variable holds the value of `5` after getting initialized.

 ## Real Life Example
 You can think of variables as kitchen jars.